-Moderation Management: Harm-Reduction Alternative to AA
+Moderation Management: A Harm-Reducing Alternative to AA

-Moderation Management is a completely secular program that focuses on finding support through a practical form of psychological training known as cognitive-behavioral therapy.
-Alcoholics Anonymous and other 12-Step programs, on the other hand, have a profoundly spiritual element.
+Moderation management is a completely secular program that focuses on finding support through a practical form of psychological training known as cognitive behavioral therapy.
+Alcoholics Anonymous and other 12-step programs, on the other hand, have a profoundly spiritual element.
 In the Twelve Traditions, members must submit themselves to the authority of “a loving God, as He may express Himself in our group conscience.”
-Members of 12-Step meetings often emphasize that it is how each member conceives of God that is important.
+Members of 12-step meetings often emphasize that it is how each member conceives of God that is important.
 Religious tradition is not part of the steps.

-Regardless of Long-Term Plans, it all Starts with Medical Detox
+Regardless of Long-Term Plans, It All Starts with Medical Detox

-Choosing between the 12-Step system and Moderation Management to deal with alcoholism is a decision that should be discussed with addiction professionals.
+Choosing between moderation management vs. 12-step recovery to deal with alcoholism is a decision that should be discussed with addiction professionals.
 However, regardless of what method you choose, making a change and getting in control of your drinking or drug use is the best decision for your health and well-being.
-Medical detox is a great way to kick off a change in your lifestyle.
-Serenity House Detox offers the highest level of alcohol detox care to be found anywhere.
-Call Serenity House Detox today to learn about how you can successfully recover from alcohol addiction.
+Start your journey to recovery with the following programs: